 Be smart when scheduling two rules that affect the same items

 - What happens if you have two rules that affect the same items scheduled to run at the same time?
-Rules don't have a way to prioritize themselves, so even when you have two rules set to make concurrent changes to the same entities, both rules will run and make the specified changes to all entities.
+Rules don't have a way to prioritise themselves, so even when you have two rules set to make concurrent changes to the same entities, both rules will run and make the specified changes to all entities.
 We recommend that you don't schedule multiple rules at the same time if they affect the same set of data.
 Instead, if you'd like to have two or more rules that make changes to the same part of your campaign, we suggest that you choose different times of the day for the rules to run.

 If there are multiple rules on the same entities that are scheduled at the same time, our system will do its best to run them all, but there could be some errors resulting from trying to make conflicting changes at the same time.
-Setting different times for your rules not only helps avoid these errors, but it also serves as a way for you to prioritize your rules, so that the one scheduled earliest runs first.
+Setting different times for your rules not only helps avoid these errors, but it also serves as a way for you to prioritise your rules so that the one scheduled earliest runs first.

 Tips for rules that affect keyword bids

 Setting up recurring bidding rules that operate on entire accounts or campaigns can be complicated.
-If they're applicable to your needs, you may want to try automatic bidding and Conversion Optimizer to help you manage your bids and budget.
+If they're applicable to your needs, you may want to try automatic bidding and Conversion Optimiser to help you manage your bids and budget.
 Here are some tips to help you configure automated rules that modify keyword bids and run on a regular basis.

 Changing bids based on conversion data

-- Measuring a conversion is a longer process relative to measuring a click or impression; a conversion can happen many days after a click, and is only recorded if it happens within your chosen conversion window.
+- Measuring a conversion is a longer process relative to measuring a click or impression; a conversion can happen many days after a click and is only recorded if it happens within your chosen conversion window.
 Conversions also occur much less often than clicks or impressions.
-If you create any rules based on conversions, we recommend that you use longer "using data from" time ranges to properly capture your conversions.
+If you create any rules based on conversions, we recommend that you use longer 'using data from' time ranges to properly capture your conversions.

-Changing bids based on clickthrough rate (CTR)
+Changing bids based on click-through rate (CTR)

 - Your ad's CTR depends on its position on the page.
-If you create a rule that lowers your bid if CTR is low, this could result in a negative spiral where the ad declines further down the page and your CTR falls lower accordingly.
+If you create a rule that lowers your bid if CTR is low, this could result in a negative spiral where the ad declines further down the page and your CTR falls accordingly.